Let’s demystify Oregon trusts

 What is a trust?

 Essentially, a trust is a right in property, that is held by a trustee, for the benefit of another party.
-The trustee holds the asset, which is distributed to the beneficiary.
+The trustee holds the asset, and the trust distributes the asset to the beneficiary.
 There are many different types of trusts, so it’s a good idea to work with a qualified Eugene trust attorney to determine which is best for you.

 Revocable or irrevocable?